This easy, super moist chocolate bundt cake has a deep, rich chocolate flavour and is covered in the ever decadent dulce de leche (caramel treat).

 Really knock the bundt pan on the kitchen counter to make sure all air bubbles are removed from the batter before baking.

 Measuring cups and spoons are an essential addition to every kitchen!
-Not every cup and spoon are made equally and have varying volumes.
+Not every cup and spoon is made equally and has varying volumes.
 For accurate measuring invest in a set of measuring cups and spoons to make sure you add the correct amount of an ingredient.
 When in doubt - always use a level spoon or cup measure using your measuring cups and spoons.

 Ovens: A conventional oven needs to be set at 20°C higher than a fan-forced or convection oven.
 Oven temperatures are not consistent, the best way to determine if your oven dial is correct is to use an oven thermometer.